yasmin-aumeeruddy/kubeconfig-microservices/README.md

 Start Time:     Wed, 19 Feb 2020 10:39:26 +000
 ```

-Like you did with the node ports, set the sysIP and inIP variables to the right IP addresses for the services:
+Like you did with the node ports, set the sysIP and invIP variables to the right IP addresses for the services:

 sysIP={IP address} invIP={IP address}

 Check that they have been set correctly:

-`echo $nameIP && echo $pingIP`
+`echo $sysIP && echo $invIP`

 You should see an output consisting of both IP addresses.